swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/idea1/IDEA1.md

 }
 ```

 back for every error does not mean our code needs pass on the burden to every validation.
-The information
-of `trackerType` and `uid` is redundant by the way as its embedded in the object report which already has that
-information.

 ## Assumptions